cosmos/cosmos-sdk/x/distribution/README.md

-As a part of the lazy computations, each delegator holds an accumulation term specific to each validator which is used to estimate what their approximate fair portion of tokens held in the global fee pool is owed to them.
+As a part of the lazy computations, each delegator holds an accumulation term specific to each validator which is used to estimate what their approximate fair portion of tokens held in the fee pool is owed to them.

 ```text
 entitlement = delegator-accumulation / all-delegators-accumulation